r-rse/site/content/services/advocacy.md

 ## Why bother?

 Recognition of the importance of Research Software Engineering is slowly but surely spreading beyond the UK with many other countries promoting the role in academia.
-For example, this 2019 European Union white paper by the Open Science Monitor on  [Recognising the Importance of Software in Research – Research Software Engineers
+See this 2019 European Union Case Study by the Open Science Monitor on  [Recognising the Importance of Software in Research – Research Software Engineers
 (RSEs), a UK Example](https://ec.europa.eu/info/sites/default/files/research_and_innovation/importance_of_software_in_research.pdf).
-Similar conclusions (among others) were drawn in the UK in the extremely thorough [Goldacre Review](https://www.goldacrereview.org/) into how the efficient and safe use of health data for research and analysis can benefit patients and the healthcare sector.
-While top down pressure is important, bottom up demand for RSE support is also an important part of the puzzle.
-The EU Open Science Monitor states that:
+Similar conclusions (among others) were drawn in the UK public sector in the extremely thorough [Goldacre Review](https://www.goldacrereview.org/) into how the efficient and safe use of health data for research and analysis can benefit patients and the healthcare sector.
+While top down action is important, bottom up demand for RSE support is an equally important part of the puzzle.
+The EU Open Science Monitor Case study report states that:

 {{< blockquote source="[Recognising the Importance of Software in Research – Research Software Engineers (RSEs), a UK Example - Open Science Monitor Case Study](https://ec.europa.eu/info/sites/default/files/research_and_innovation/importance_of_software_in_research.pdf)">}}